nicklockwood/Expression/README.md

 The parser also accepts quoted strings as identifiers.
 Single quotes (') , double quotes (") , or backticks (`) may be used.
 It's up to your application to interpret these as meaningful.
 Unlike regular identifiers, quoted identifiers can contain any unicode character, including spaces.
 Newlines, quotes and other special characters can be escaped using a backslash (\).
 Escape sequences are decoded for you, but the outer quotes are retained so you can distinguish strings from other identifiers.

+To verify that a given string is safe for use as an identifier, you can use the `Expression.isValidIdentifier()` method.

 ## Operators

 ```swift